Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Shortest Gradient of

 \section{Shortest Gradient of $F$}

-In this section, we implement the standard idea of minimizing the length of the gradient vector: the smaller the gradient of $F$, the closer we are to the stationary point.
-Specifically, we seek the optimum non-interacting $G_0$ that delivers the shortest (squared) gradient of $F$.
+In this section, we implement the standard idea of minimizing the length of the gradient vector: the smaller the gradient of $F$, the closer we should be to the stationary point.
+Specifically, we seek the optimum non-interacting $G_0$ that delivers the shortest gradient of $F$.

-We begin with the following expression for the variation of $F$ versus $G$ (for fixed $G_0$ and arbitrary $G$) that is easily derived from differentiating Eq.~(\ref{eq:kleinfunc}):
+We begin with the following expression for the variation of $F$ versus $G$ (for fixed $G_0$ and arbitrary $G$) that is derived by differentiating Eq.~(\ref{eq:kleinfunc}):

 As a reminder, $\Sigma_{xc}=2\pi i\delta \Phi_{xc}/\delta G$.
 As a matrix derivative, this is equivalent to

 Setting this matrix derivative to zero locates an saddle and automatically yields the Dyson equation (\ref{eq:dysoneq}) for the Green's function.